 - Equine vision and cognition (learning ability)

-- Visual behaviour in relation to equestrian sports
+- Human visual behaviour in equestrian sports